bbglab/oncodrivefml/docs/source/configuration.rst

  If it is provided and the value does not match with the one from the regions, these scores are discarded.

-OncodriveFML uses two additional parameters (``mean_to_stop_function`` and ``minimum_number_of_stops``), which are related only to the ``stop`` method for :ref:`computing the indels <analysis indel>`.

-mean_to_stop_function
-  When analysing a certain gene, OncodriveFML might need to score an indel according to the value of the stops in the gene.
-  It might happen that the number of stops is 0 or is below a certain threshold.
-  In such cases, OncodriveFML uses the function specified in ``mean_to_stop_function`` parameter to assign a score from the mean value of all the stops in the gene.

-  .. only:: html

-     Download the :download:`IPython notebook <_static/ScoresFunction.html>` that
-     has been created with the functions computed for *CADD1.0* and *CADD1.3*, or :ref:`see it <nb scoresfunct>`.

-minimum_number_of_stops
-  When analysing a certain gene, OncodriveFML gets all the scores associated with the mutations that produce a stop in that gene.
-  ``minimum_number_of_stops`` indicates the minimum number of stops that a gene is required to have in order to avoid using the function above.

-.. attention:: These parameters must also be adjusted for each scores file.

 .. _config statistic:

 Statistic